 From Perception to Infinities and Back to Free Will

-Can we lead back consciousness, reality, awareness, and free will on a single basic structure without giving up any of them?
+Can we trace back consciousness, reality, awareness, and free will to a single basic structure without giving up any of them?
 Can the universe exist in both real and individual ways without being composed of both?
 This metaphysical dialogue founds consciousness and freedom of choice on the basis of a new reality concept that also includes the infinite as far as we understand it.
-The unity and openness of the infinite enables the individual a creativity that directly and indirectly enters into all other individuals without impeding them.
+The unity and openness of the infinite enables the individual to be creative while this creativity directly and indirectly enters into all other individuals without impeding them.
 Even the most conscious and free awareness can neither anticipate all decisions nor extinguish individuality.
 Their creativity is secured.

 Read this dialogue and more in the Journal of Consciousness Exploration & Research.